EliasF05/GradNode/README.md

-# TrackGrad: Basic AutoGrad Engine in Java (Work in Progress)
+# GradNode: Basic AutoGrad Engine in Java (Work in Progress)

 ## Description
 Use GradNode, GradNodeVec and GradNodeMat objects to perform arithmetic operations while Gradients are being kept track of.